simonmichael/shelltestrunner/README.md

     >>>2
     >>>= 0

-    # Test that cat prints an error containing "unrecognized option"
+    # Test that cat prints an error containing "unrecognized option" or
-    # (and exits with non-zero status) if given a bad flag.
+    # "illegal option" and exits with non-zero status if given a bad flag.
     cat --no-such-flag
-    >>>2 /unrecognized option/
+    >>>2 /(unrecognized|illegal) option/
     >>>= !0

 To run these tests: